 I don’t understand people who don’t like breakfast.
-I mean, I get that some folks don’t like to eat when they first get up—I much prefer a cup of coffee before I dig into food—but not liking breakfast food at all?
+I mean, I get that some folks don’t like to eat when they first get up—I much prefer a cup of coffee (with my dairy-free cashew coffee creamer, please and thank you) before I dig into food—but not liking breakfast food at all?
 Who are you and what horrific childhood toast incident did you have to make you this way?

 Breakfast is my jam.
 So much so, I have a whole flock of chickens roaming around my backyard so I can have a constant supply of fresh eggs.
 When we first got our flock—we have eight hens—I thought there was NO WAY we’d go through that many eggs.
 Hens lay an average of about six eggs a week each in the warm months, and I thought we’d be drowning in eggs.
 Turns out, we are egg-eating champions.
 We never really run low (except in the middle of winter) but we also never have a surplus.
 Apparently, eight hens is the perfect amount of eggs for our little family of three (plus sharing with my parents).

 Part of the reason we do the egg thing so well is because, even though I have a raging sweet tooth, I much prefer to stick to the savory side of breakfast.
 I won’t turn down a stack of pancakes, but if I had my choice?
 Savory, all the way, baby.